 Start promoting good gut colonization by increasing your intake of fermented food such as sauerkraut and whole raw kefir.
 Go to your local health food store to find a high quality probiotic supplement.

 How will you know if it is good?
 It should be found in a refrigerator, have an expiration date, and have a wide variety of bacteria strains.
+Here is the probiotic we take and have been experiencing amazing healing from it.

-4. Reduce your exposure to environmental toxins.
+4. Reduce your exposure to environmental toxins

 It is really unfortunate how many toxins we are exposed to on a daily basis.
 I feel like we almost need a college degree to try and navigate this!